 Full Camino Le Puy Way38 Days & 37 Nights 5 Read 3 reviews

-- Exploring a huge variety of landscapes, from the stark Aubrec plateau to the luxuriant valley of the Lot
+- Exploring a plethora of landscapes, from the Aubrec plateau to the Lot Valley

-- Arriving in St. Jean Pied de Port at the end of a wonderful journey
+- Arriving in the medieval St. Jean Pied de Port at the end of an unforgettable journey

 What To Expect